xcart/xcart-docs/_pages/kb_en/import-export/csv_format_by_x-cart_data_type/csv_import_product_attribute_values.md

 * product-attributes-13-01-01.csv;
 * product-attributes-from-my-provider.csv

-A product attributes CSV file must contain at least two fields:
+A product attributes CSV file must contain at least four fields:

 * `productSKU` - unique identifier of the product;
 * `type` - type of an attribute;